 What pretty pink cocktails!
 These gin and tonics are so feminine, so gently spiced, delicately herbal and lightly floral.
-They’re perfect for a baby or bridal shower, elegant brunch or any time you just want to feel a little lady-like.
+They’re perfect for Easter, a baby shower, bridal shower or elegant brunch.

 I’ve begun using Gin Lane 1751 exclusively for my gin cocktails.
 I find it doesn’t clash with any mixer or liqueur I add to it, whether dry or sweet.
 It makes such a striking martini or French Gimlet!